Skip to main content

 Relationship red flags:

-• Arguing about your screen time.
+• Arguments about screen time

 5. You’ve Lost Interest in Other Hobbies